Our Team

 • Booker T. Washington Educator’s Achievement Award for Outstanding and Dedicated Service, Detroit Public Schools, 1995.

-Patrick Heber
+Patrick Heber professional headshot

 “I really believe in the power of music and music therapy.
 When a client is able to fully enter the music and have a truly authentic experience, even if only for a moment – that is something very beautiful, powerful and joyful.”